Format

 • This web map service presents modelled estimates of soil pH, carbon concentration (g kg-1), nitrogen concentration (% dry weight soil) and invertebrate density (individuals m-2) at 1km2 resolution across Great Britain.
 A Generalized Additive Model approach was used with Countryside Survey soil data from 2007 and including climate, atmospheric deposition, habitat, soil and spatial predictors.
 The models are based on data from Countryside Survey sample locations across Great Britain and are representative of 0-8cm soil depth for invertebrates and 0-15 cm soil depth for other variables.
 The Countryside Survey looks at a range of physical, chemical and biological properties of the topsoil from a representative sample of habitats across the UK.
 Loss-on-ignition (LOI) was determined by combustion of 10g dry soil at 375 degrees Celsius for 16 hours; carbon concentration was estimated by multiplying LOI by a factor of 0.55.
 Soil N concentration was determined using a total elemental analyser.
 Soil pH was measured using 10g of field moist soil with 25ml de-ionised water giving a ratio of soil to water of 1:2.5 by weight.
 Soil invertebrates were extracted from cores using a dry Tullgren extraction method and enumerated by microscope

-• LCM2007 is a parcel-based thematic classification of satellite image data covering the entire United Kingdom.
+• This web map service (WMS) shows a 1km resolution raster version of the Land Cover Map 2007 for Great Britain.
+Each 1km pixel represents the dominant target class across the 1km area.
+The target classes broadly represent Broad Habitats (see below).
+The dataset is part of a series of data products produced by the Centre for Ecology & Hydrology known as LCM2007.
+LCM2007 is a parcel-based thematic classification of satellite image data covering the entire United Kingdom.
 The map updates and upgrades the Land Cover Map of Great Britain (LCMGB) 1990 and LCM2000.
-Like the earlier 1990 and 2000 products, LCM2007 is derived from a computer classification of satellite scenes obtained mainly from Landsat, IRS and SPOT sensors.
-It also covers Northern Ireland and incorporates information derived from other ancillary datasets.
-LCM2007 was classified using a nomenclature corresponding to Joint Nature Conservation Committee (JNCC) Broad Habitats, which encompasses the entire range of UK habitats.
-In addition, it records further detail where possible, incorporating land cover classes sought by other users.
-LCM2007 is produced in both vector and raster formats, with a number of different versions containing varying levels of detail and at different spatial resolutions.
-Product consists of the dominant Target Class per 1km square, raster dataset (Northern Ireland only).
+Like the earlier 1990 and 2000 products, LCM2007 is derived from a computer classification of satellite scenes obtained mainly from Landsat, IRS and SPOT sensors and also incorporates information derived from other ancillary datasets.
+LCM2007 was classified using a nomenclature corresponding to the Joint Nature Conservation Committee (JNCC) Broad Habitats, which encompasses the entire range of UK habitats.
+In addition, it recorded further detail where possible.
+The series of LCM2007 products includes vector and raster formats, with a number of different versions containing varying levels of detail and at different spatial resolutions.